 Simple Apple Pie

-- 1 cup of Sugar
+- 1 cup Sugar

 - 2 tsp Cinnamon

-- 1/8 tsp Nutmeg
+- ⅛ tsp Nutmeg

-- 1/8 tsp Salt
+- ⅛ tsp Salt

-- 1/3 cup of Flour
+- ⅓ cup Flour

 - 1 tsp Lemon Juice

-- 2 TBSP Cold Butter
+- 2 TBSP Cold Butter – cubed

-Egg Wash: 1 egg & 1 TBSP water whisked together
+- Egg Wash – 1 egg & 1 TBSP water whisked together

-Peel and slice apples.
+- Peel and slice apples

+- Add in the sugar, cinnamon, nutmeg, salt, flour and lemon juice.
 Mix until combined completely.
 Taste a slice or two of apples, Grandma’s rules!

-Pile high your apples and dot with butter.
+- Remove your chilled crusts from the fridge, pile high your apples and dot with butter.

-Paint on the egg wash with a brush.
+- Paint on the egg wash with a brush.